Exposing Cross-Platform Coordinated Inauthentic Activity in the Run-Up to the 2024 U.S. Election: Methodology

 \subsubsection{Credibility Assessment}

-We assess the credibility of web domains using Media Bias/Fact Check (MBFC).
-MBFC is an independent watchdog that rates news outlets on a 6-point factuality scale, ranging from Very Low to Very High.
-For each post in our datasets, we systematically extract, expand, and parse all embedded URLs, checking whether the URL belongs to a low- or high-credibility domain from our lists.
+We assess the credibility of web domains using Media Bias/Fact Check (MBFC)---an independent watchdog that rates news outlets on a 6-point factuality scale, ranging from Very Low to Very High.
+For each post in our datasets, we systematically extract, expand, and parse all embedded URLs, checking whether the URL belongs to a low- or high-credibility domain.

-Given recent news\footnote{https://www.bbc.com/news/articles/c8rx28v1vpro}\footnote{https://www.state.gov/u-s-department-of-state-takes-actions-to-counter-russian-influence-and-interference-in-u-s-elections/} and prior instances of interference by Russian agencies in U.S. elections \cite{badawy2019characterizing}, we also examined the potential amplification of Russian media outlets.
+Given recent news\footnote{www.bbc.com/news/articles/c8rx28v1vpro}\footnote{www.state.gov/u-s-department-of-state-takes-actions-to-counter-russian-influence-and-interference-in-u-s-elections/} and prior instances of interference by Russian agencies in U.S. elections \cite{badawy2019characterizing}, we also examined the potential amplification of Russian media outlets.
 Following a similar approach to previous work \cite{pierri2023propaganda}, we utilize the VoynaSlov dataset \cite{park2022challenges} to obtain a list of 23 state-affiliated Russian websites.
 We then check whether the extracted URLs link to one of these web domains.

-Finally, we employ a similar approach to identify content linked to conspiracies, such as QAnon, given the relevance of fringe theories during the 2020 US Election, and its aftermath \cite{sharma2022characterizing,vishnuprasad2024tracking}.
+Finally, we employ a similar approach to identify content linked to conspiracies, such as QAnon, given the prevalence of fringe and conspiratorial theories during the 2020 US Election, and its aftermath \cite{sharma2022characterizing,vishnuprasad2024tracking}.
 Building on the methodology of \cite{wang2023identifying}, we detect posts sharing QAnon content by utilizing a list of keywords commonly associated with the conspiracy, as outlined by \cite{sharma2022characterizing}.